BlueRedBlueYellow/soccerstats-rgb/README.md

 # soccerpossession-rgb
-Scrapers soccer possession data to display on RGB keyboards.
+Scrapes soccer possession data to display on RGB keyboards.